analogdevicesinc/doctools/docs/cli.rst

 Below, each command is briefly described, and it is worth noting that every command supports the ``--help`` option for quick lookup.

+See :ref:`mcp` to learn how to integrate with your favorite AI coding harness.

 .. _serve:

 Serve